 Office Safety Measures During the COVID Pandemic

 We offer both virtual telemedicine and live in-office visits.
-A fast, stable internet connection is vital for a successful virtual visit.
+A fast, stable internet connection at both ends is vital for a successful virtual visit.

 Before a live appointment office staff will review several steps that we take to ensure every patient’s safety.

 - A telephone call on the day before your visit will check you for symptoms of respiratory infection: coughing, sore throat, nasal congestion, chest pain, labored breathing, fever, chills, muscle and joint aches, vomiting, diarrhea, loss of smell.
 We will also ask you if you have been recently exposed to someone with symptoms of coronavirus or has tested positive for COVID-19.

 - We ask that you call us from your vehicle when you arrive for your appointment.
 Nursing staff will contact you when it is safe to proceed to the office door.